Public Speaking Unit

 Sometimes, schools require that each class have a final exam.
 The public speaking bundle has a test, which I give if required.
 Other times, I use the graduation speech as the culminating activity.
 Then, we complete a final evaluation sheet so that we can close the class.

 When I began teaching, I had fifty-year-old books that my students hated.
-(I didn’t love them.)
+(I didn’t love them and struggled to build a public speaking unit with them.)
 I had my speaking experiences, and not much else.
 Teaching public speaking takes dedication and effort, but you can succeed.
 My hope is that this outline of a public speaking curriculum saves another teacher stress and pain.

 I developed this order, these processes after mistakes, reflection, and more reflection.
 I hope this public speaking unit helps other teachers.